Specific Objectives

 Direct Square Variation Word Problem

-Again, a Direct Square Variation is when y is proportional to the square of x, or Image From EcoleBooks.com
+A Direct Square Variation occurs when y is proportional to the square of x, or Image From EcoleBooks.com.

-If yvaries directly with the square ofx, and if y = 4 when x= 3, what is y when x= 2?
+If y varies directly with the square of x, and y = 4 when x = 3, what is y when x = 2?

 Solution:

-Let’s do this with the formula method and the proportion method:
+Let’s solve this using the formula method and the proportion method:

 Image From EcoleBooks.com